aqeeel02/Agentic-RAG-QnA/README.md

 A thin wrapper around SentenceTransformers that loads `all-MiniLM-L6-v2` and exposes an `embed_texts()` method.
 Used by the Retrieval Agent to encode both document chunks and incoming queries into the same vector space.

 ### Ingestion Agent
-Scans the `data/` directory, calls `file_parser.py` for each file, and wraps the resulting chunks in an MCP message with source metadata attached.
+Scans the `data/` directory, calls `file_parser.py` for each file, and wraps the resulting raw text in an MCP message with source metadata.
+It does **not** chunk — it hands off the full text to the Retrieval Agent.

 ### Retrieval Agent
-Calls `EmbeddingModel.embed_texts()` on all chunks, indexes them in FAISS, and on a query encodes it the same way before running nearest-neighbor search.
-Returns the top-k chunks with relevance scores via MCP message.
+The most complex agent in the pipeline.
+It first **chunks** the raw text into 400-token windows with 80-token overlap using `chunk_text()`.
+Each chunk is embedded using `EmbeddingModel.embed_texts()` and indexed in FAISS with metadata (`source`, `chunk_id`, `entities`).
+On a query, it fetches the **top-8 candidates** from FAISS, then **reranks** them using a scoring formula that boosts named entity matches (+2.5 per entity) and keyword overlap (+0.2 per word hit) on top of the base similarity score.
+The top-3 reranked chunks and their average score are returned via MCP message.

 ### Planner Agent
 The brain of the system.
 On each attempt it evaluates the query and retrieval score to pick the most appropriate tool.
 Uses LLaMA itself to reason about tool selection when the decision isn't purely rule-based.
 Also rewrites failed queries by prompting LLaMA for a more retrieval-friendly version.